zowe/docs-site/docs/troubleshoot/troubleshoot-diagnostics.md

 2. Get instructions from the Community on whether you need to run the  script that collects diagnostics data.
 If you do not need to run the script, the Community will proceed with troubleshooting.

-3. If the Community instructs you to run the `zowe-support.sh` script, issue the following commands:
+3. If the Community instructs you to run the `zowe-support.sh` script, execute the script in:
    ```
-   cd $ZOWE_ROOT_DIR/scripts
-   ./zowe-support.sh
+   <Instance Directory>/bin/zowe-support.sh
    ```
 4. Send the .pax.Z output file to Community members for further troubleshooting.